XP-NETWORK/documentation/docs/Multibridge2.0/transferring_sfts.md

 ## Approving

 Before the bridge contract can interact with your assets, it must get your permission.
 Click the slide to the right from the caption `Approve selected NFTs.` A pop-up window with the selected wallet will open.
 Confirm the approval transaction.
+This transaction gives the necessary permission to the bridge contract.

 ![Approving the bridge contract for SFTs](../../static/img/sft_transfer/approving_sfts.png)

 ## Sending

 After the destination address is set, an SFT is selected, and the amount is provided, the `Send` button becomes active.

 Click the button and confirm the transaction in the selected wallet.

 After the transaction succeeds, you will see the `Bridging results` panel, at least on the chain of departure.

 Once the transaction hashes are available for the transitions on the chains of departure & destination, you can click the links at the bottom of the panel to view the transaction results in the respective explorers of the chains.

 ![Transferring STFs](../../static/img/sft_transfer/transferring_sfts.png)

-For example, on IoTeX, it could look like this:
+For example, on IoTeX, a successful transaction could look like this:

 ![Viewing results of SFT transfer on IoTeX](../../static/img/sft_transfer/viewing_results_on_iotex.png)